nafisalawalidris/elfeenah/README.md

 - Providing my mentees with access to job opportunities and other benefits related to tech.
 - Offering continuous support and monitoring to help them achieve their career goals.

-## 🌱 Currently, I'm learning software development.
+## 🌱 Currently, I'm learning bitcoin development.

 ## 💞️ I'm open to collaborating on open-source projects and writing tech articles.